plaublin/plaublin.github.io/content/posts/2024-04-09_trustworthyinternet.md

 Our approach is based on our previous knowledge in fault-tolerance and security.
 More precisely, we are working on improving the fault-tolerance and security of existing Internet applications, both on the server and client side.
-Nevertheless, our aim is to empower Internet users: our solutions should be benefits users more than for the companies providing such services.
+Nevertheless, our aim is to empower Internet users: our solutions should benefits users more than for the companies providing such services.

 Security and fault-tolerance are generally costly techniques that can decrease